 - The advantages are fewer and smaller incisions, less blood loss, reduced postoperative adhesions (internal scarring), and reduced recovery time with fewer complications, and less blood loss.
 The majority of the time, laparoscopic surgery is a same-day procedure, eliminating the need for an overnight hospital stay.

-Laparoscopy examines the outside the the pelvic organs.
+Laparoscopy examines the outside the pelvic organs.
 A diagnostic hysteroscopy allows the surgeon to see the inside of the uterus to evaluate abnormalities that may be causing miscarriages or abnormal uterine bleeding such as a uterine polyp or fibroid.
-It can also diagnose scarring, and congenital conditions.
+It can also diagnose scarring and congenital conditions.

 Hysteroscopy involves the use of a thin camera placed through the cervix into the uterus.
-When an abnormal finding is visualized, microscopic surgical instruments can be used to remove the abnormality such as the polyp, fibroid, uterine septum or scar tissue.
-This is a low risk procedure and recovery time is minimal.
+When an abnormal finding is visualized, microscopic surgical instruments can be used to remove the abnormality such as polyp, fibroid, uterine septum or scar tissue.
+This is a low-risk procedure and recovery time is minimal.

 Uterine fibroids are typically benign growths of the uterine muscle that can cause pelvic pain, infertility, bladder urgency, fecal urgency, heavy vaginal bleeding, irregular vaginal bleeding, severe anemia or pain with intercourse.
 Fibroids that are very large or distort the cavity often can cause infertility or miscarriages.

 A myomectomy is a surgical procedure performed with the use of a laparoscopy or hysteroscopy to remove the fibroids and repair the uterus.
 This surgery requires expertise as myomectomy has up to an 85% chance of scarring which could result in abnormalities of the uterine cavity or fallopian tubes that can result in further infertility.
 Please consult your doctor at Virginia Fertility Associates to discuss this surgical option.